cabve/cv/index.md

 - Performed extensive threat hunting
 - Perform extensive malware analysis, resulting in network and host-based signatures for various malware families
 - Performed research on adversary infrastructure and tendencies covering both organized crime groups (OCG) and Advanced Persistent Threat (APT) adversaries.

-`August 2020 - August 2021`
-__Incident Response Technical Lead__
-- Provided operational leadership and oversight to a diverse team, while personally contributing to the incident response process.
-- Provide technical risk analysis and threat briefings to various decision makers to support the network development, management, and the customers.
-- Completed necessary process and documentation improvement actions to documentation.

 `January 2019 - January 2020`
 __Security Consultant__